Step by Step...

 Double check that everything is tight and your brakes are working properly before riding!

-If you have any questions about bicycle assembly, please speak with a professional bike mechanic at your local bike shop, email us at email@example.com or chat us on our website.
+If you have any questions about bicycle assembly, please speak with a professional bike mechanic at your local bike shop, email us here.

 Enjoy the ride!